 Do you realize that your website could be issued an ADA (Americans with Disabilities Act) litigation for non-compliance?

 You read that right.
-Not only your brick and mortar space, but your website should comply with the ADA’s disability guidelines.
-Not many people know about it until they have a lawsuit to deal with.
-If you are not involved in an ADA compliance website lawsuit situation yet, then you might be able to avoid it altogether.
+Your brick-and-mortar space and website should comply with the ADA’s disability guidelines.
+Only a few people know about it once they have a lawsuit.
+If you are not involved in an ADA-compliant website lawsuit, you can avoid it altogether.

 Here’s an outline of what this article covers:

-• What are the effects of compliance (and non-compliance) for your business?
+- What are the effects of compliance (and non-compliance) on your business?

 A Closer Look at the ADA:

-The ADA was passed into law by President George H.W.
-Bush on January 1st, 2009.
+President George H.W.
+Bush passed the ADA into law on January 1st, 2009.
 The original intention of the act when it was passed into law about three decades ago was to guard against the discrimination of people with disabilities.

 The ADA Act applies to your business if: